A combinatorial approach to small ball inequalities for sums and differences: Small ball inequalities in abelian groups

 \end{thm}

-We include the following result of Katona \cite{Kat69} as another application of the combinatorial argument, which is related to Tur\'an's theorem for triangle-free graphs.
-We formulate Katona's proof in the following way, and while we provide a proof for completeness, we do not claim any novelty here.
+We include a result of Katona \cite{Kat69} as another application of this combinatorial argument, which is related to Tur\'an's theorem on triangle-free graphs.
+While we provide a reformulation of Katona's proof for completeness, we do not claim any novelty here.

-\begin{thm}[Katona \cite{Kat69}] Let $X, Y$ be i.i.d. random variables taking values in a Hilbert space $V$ with the norm $\|\cdot\|$.
+\begin{thm}[Katona \cite{Kat69}] Let $X$ and $Y$ be i.i.d. random variables taking values in a Hilbert space $V$ with the norm $\|\cdot\|$.
 Then we have

 \end{thm}

 \begin{proof} Let $F, K\subseteq V\times V$ be the subsets defined by

 and